Berberis (or Mahonia) aquafolium (B. repens or nervosa species also used), a.k.a. Oregon Mountain Grape, Holly-leaved Barberry

 Gardening and Gathering Oregon Grape

-Oregon grape is a hardy low growing shrub.
+Oregon grape is a hardy low growing shrub depending the area.
 It does best in fertile soils with partial sun.
 It can be found growing in varied conditions in the wild.
 Even deep shade with heavy clay soil can provide a growing medium for Oregon grape.
 The yellow-colored medicinal berberine that lies just below the surface (as shown in the photo to the right) is diminished in the pampered setting of the garden.
 The extra water and loamy soil does, however, make for sweeter berries.

 Gardeners in rural settings appreciate this plant’s resistance to deer as well as disease.
 When grown in its native soil of Northern America, the shrub can bear all kinds of conditions.
 It can grow in zones 4-9 with an equally wide soil pH range.
 The new foliage may be a deep red in the fall and winter, but it turns deep green in the spring.